Kako Etxea

 This structural logic, common across the Basque coast from San Sebastián to Bayonne, places a particular kind of pressure on menus.
 There is limited hiding room.
 The seasonal vegetables from the valley, the fish landed at the port a few streets away, the local cheese served at the end with black cherry jam from Itxassou: these are known quantities to anyone who eats here regularly, and the kitchen's relationship with them is what diners are actually reading when they look at the card.

-The Town's Restaurant Peer Set
+The Town's Restaurant comparable set

 Saint-Jean-de-Luz has a compact but layered dining scene.
 The town's size means that restaurants operate within a relatively tight social economy: regulars return often, kitchens know their suppliers personally, and word-of-mouth carries more weight than review platforms.
 In this environment, consistency over a long season matters more than a single exceptional service.

-Within the local peer set, different addresses occupy different tiers.
+Within the local comparable set, different addresses occupy different tiers.
 Maison Amaé and Les Lierres represent different approaches to the same local-produce framework, while La Taverne Basque anchors the more traditional end of the spectrum.
 Café Belardi and Chez Pablo fill out the middle range, where the focus shifts more explicitly toward the convivial than the considered.
-Kako Etxea sits within this peer set, positioned by its address and the nature of Basque restaurant culture in a town that rewards return visits over first impressions.
+Kako Etxea sits within this comparable set, positioned by its address and the nature of Basque restaurant culture in a town that rewards return visits over first impressions.

 The broader French restaurant conversation, represented at its formal apex by institutions like Alléno Paris au Pavillon Ledoyen, Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Assiette Champenoise in Reims, Au Crocodile in Strasbourg, Flocons de Sel in Megève, and Paul Bocuse in Collonges-au-Mont-d'Or, exists in a parallel category.
 Those tables operate at a level of institutional recognition and formal structure that the Basque coast neither aspires to nor requires.
 The value proposition here is different: proximity to source, informality of delivery, and the specific pleasures of a coastal Basque meal taken at pace.